crownstone/ble-automator/README.md

 # Python binary: ble-automator

-Automate interactions with a BLE device.
+Automate interactions with a Crownstone device.

 ## Usage

+There are two way to interact with the Crownstones: 1) through connections, 2) through reading advertisements.
+Both the connections as well as the advertisements are normally encrypted.

+### Key setup

 The file `bleAutomator.py` contains some functions to write and read data to a Crownstone and some general BLE devices.

 Currently you first have to use encryption by filling in your keys.

+To get your keys, you will now have to go through a couple of steps.

+1. Log in to the [cloud](https://cloud.crownstone.rocks/).
+You will get a authentication token.
-To get your keys, log in to the [cloud](https://cloud.crownstone.rocks/), then fill in the token at the [API explorer](https://cloud.crownstone.rocks/explorer).
+2. Fill in the token at the top of the [API explorer](https://cloud.crownstone.rocks/explorer).
-After that, get your user id, with a [GET on /users/me](https://cloud.crownstone.rocks/explorer/#!/user/user_me).
+3. Get your user id at the `user` section (at the bottom), with a [GET on /user/me](https://cloud.crownstone.rocks/explorer/#!/user/user_me).
-Finally, get your keys with a [GET on /users/{id}/keys](https://cloud.crownstone.rocks/explorer/#!/user/user_getEncryptionKeys).
+4. Get your keys with a [GET on /users/{id}/keys](https://cloud.crownstone.rocks/explorer/#!/user/user_getEncryptionKeys).

 Copy the default file `config.public.json` to `config.json` (the latter is the default used by the scripts):